What You Can Do: Source Water Protection

 Why is it important?

-Source water protection contributes to the well-being of people and ecosystems, just as it benefits the travel industry and recreational activities.
-Protecting the sources of our drinking water guarantees that there is sufficient, safe water for all our existing and future usage.
-Keeping the water clean is simpler than cleaning it up afterward.
-Sometimes, it is difficult to eliminate contamination through site remediation or treatment, and an alternative water source should be used.
+Source water protection contributes to the well-being of people and ecosystems, as well as benefiting the travel industry and recreational activities.
+Protecting the sources of our drinking water ensures there is sufficient, safe water for all our current and future uses.

 Source Water Protection and Climate Change

-The Safe Drinking Water Act (SDWA) Amendments of 1996 require states to create and implement Source Water Assessment Programs (SWAPs) to identify existing and potential hazards to the overall public drinking water supply throughout the state.
 The Oklahoma Department of Environmental Quality (DEQ) received funding from the United States Environmental Protection Agency (USEPA) for the program.
 The program foresees a SWAP setup, and an examination must be done by May 2003 for all water systems.
-Oklahoma has met this powerful timetable by utilizing some staff and through the joint effort of water systems.
+Oklahoma has met this powerful timetable by using some staff and through joint efforts among water systems.

 Source Water Assessments